 Scholarship was established to honor a longtime Western journalism professor who coached Native American journalists.
 This scholarship was established in honor of former professor Pete Steffens; an advocate, journalist and one of the founding professors of the Department of Journalism.

 Merit based, applicants will write an essay of 750 to 1,000 words (1-2pgs) commenting on a quote by muckraker Lincoln Steffens, Pete’s father.
 Lincoln Steffens, wrote: “Spurred by genuine interest and curiosity, I learned to get people to talk to me.
 Crooks and clergymen, blatant sinners and would-be saints … spoke candidly to me.”
 What special qualities and interests do you have to enhance communication, and how will you use them for your work in journalism or public relations?

 The purpose of this scholarship is to provide support for students in the visual journalism program with preference for diverse applicants who demonstrate financial need.
 However, any journalism student may apply.

 SHEARLEAN DUKE MEMORIAL SCHOLARSHIP

 One scholarship for a PR major or pre-major.
-The family of Shearlean Duke, journalism professor and department chair 1999-2010, established this scholarship to honor her memory.
-Applicants will write an essay of no longer than 600 words on something they are passionate about.
+The family of Shearlean Duke, journalism professor from 1999 and department chair 2005-2010, established this scholarship to honor her memory.

 STEVEN RUPP MEMORIAL SCHOLARSHIP